Skip to menu Skip to content Skip to footer

 The SSAF is used to fund non-academic services for students, including sports and recreation, employment and career advice, child care and food services.

-The maximum annual fee for 2023 is $326.
+The maximum annual fee $351 for 2024.
 This fee increases annually.
 The amount you have to pay will depend on whether you're an internal or external student, and whether you study full-time or part-time.

 You can pay this fee upfront or, if you're eligible, defer it through an SA-HELP loan.